 Getting the Air Train

-Once through immigration in the arrivals terminal look for signs for the Air train It Services all terminals of the airport.
-For Midtown or Uptown you need the Air train to Jamaica Center Station and for downtown take the Air Train to Howard Beach Station.
+Once through immigration in the arrivals terminal look for signs for the Airtrain.
+The train Services all terminals of the airport.
+For Midtown or Uptown you need the Air train to Jamaica Center Station and for Downtown take the Air Train to Howard Beach Station.

 Transferring to the Subway

 Once at your Station you will need to purchase a Metro card and board the Correct Subway train to your destination.

 Midtown/Uptown – Jamaica Center Station: Here you need the E line which will take you to Penn Station via stops along 51st street Midtown.
 You may need to transfer here to another Train if your hotel is not in this vicinity.
 A full Subway Map can be found here.

 Downtown – Howard Beach Station: At Howard Beach, you will need to board the A train that runs to the heart of Downtown at Fulton Street.
 You can also use this train if you are going to Soho, Greenwich or Chelsea.
 A full Subway Map can be found here.